Origins of Atomic Theory

 The bottom line is that each orbit that an electron takes must have a specific radius.
 This corresponds to a certain energy value that conserves its velocity, momentum and total energy:

 This is a remarkable discovery!
 Planets orbit the sun and satellites orbit Earth at any height they please but electrons, on the other hand, must be confined to certain ‘heights’ which are integer multiples of the Bohr radius.

 Once Bohr had worked this out, it was just a matter of matching each energy transition to the observed spectral lines for the molecule.
 And indeed, the energies and wavelengths matched completely.
 This is the basis of all color!
 All the wavelengths of light we see stem from transitions of electrons excited by photons.

 Atomic Theory Today

 Indeed, our understanding of the atom has taken many twists and turns.
 Bohr’s classical model provided future chemists and physicists with the tools necessary to come up with the quantum theory in use today.
 Even so, trying to predict the energy that an electron might have is no mean feat.
-Till this day, researchers constantly come up with new algorithms to simulate larger atoms and molecules.
-The challenge lies in the repulsive forces between electrons, which are difficult to pinpoint from a quantum perspective – but that’s a topic for another day.
+To this day, researchers constantly come up with new algorithms to simulate larger atoms and molecules.
+The challenge lies in the repulsive forces between electrons, which are difficult to calculate.

 At any rate, it is clear that our knowledge of atomic theory is nowhere near complete.
 Current models can only make calculations to a certain degree of accuracy, which can only be confirmed through experiment alone.
 Our journey to understand the atom is bound to throw up more curveballs and paradoxes, but what a humbling experience it is to simply be along for the ride.